paqtteam/prosemirror-sync/README.md

 - Warning when closing tab with unsynced changes (works by default?).
 - Vacuuming controls for old deltas & snapshots.
 - Add a BlockNote convenience wrapper.
-- Convert it to a ProseMirror plugin instead of a TipTap extension, so raw ProseMirror usecases can also use it.
+- Convert it to a ProseMirror plugin instead of a Tiptap extension, so raw ProseMirror usecases can also use it.
 - Handling edge cases, such as old clients with local changes on top of an older version of the document where the steps necessary for them to rebase their